Did you know that English conversation can take you on a fun adventure?

-Conversing (talking) with others in English can open up a whole new world of opportunities.
+Conversing (talking) with others in English opens up a whole new world of opportunities.

 Thanks to English, you will be able to talk with people who don’t speak your native language.